-Student employment services are available through the Counseling and Placement Office on both campuses.
-Students seeking off-campus, as well as on-campus, employment, should contact the Counseling and Placement Office for further information.
-U.S. citizens and permanent residents who qualify for federal College Work-Study (CWS) as part of their financial aid package, and would like to work on-campus, should report to the Counseling and Placement Office.
+Student employment services are available through the Counseling and Career Services Office on both campuses.
+Students seeking off-campus, as well as on-campus, employment, should contact the Counseling and Career Services Office for further information.
+U.S. citizens and permanent residents who qualify for federal College Work-Study (CWS) as part of their financial aid package, and would like to work on-campus, should report to the Counseling and Career Services Office.
 Student employment coordinators will assign work-study placements as soon as possible in the beginning of the first semester of student eligibility.
-To promote community service, some CWS placements are off-campus, usually in an educational setting or nonprofit agency.
-To qualify for CWS, students must be enrolled full time and meet the March 1 deadline date for submission of the Free Application for Federal Student Aid (FAFSA).
+To promote community service, some CWS placements are off-campus, usually in an educational setting or non-profit agency.
+To gualify for CWS, students must be enrolled full time and meet the March 1 deadline date for submission of the Free Application for Federal Student Aid (FAFSA) each academic year.
 U.S. citizens, permanent residents, and international students on F-1 Visas, who do not qualify for CWS, may apply for on-campus employment through the Institutional Work-Study (IWS) program.
 Application under IWS, however, does not guarantee employment as placement is based on the availability of funds.
 International students on F-1 Visas are eligible to apply for IWS after the completion of one year of full-time study at the University.
 Many departments of the University also hire students for on-campus employment.
 Student employment programs allow students to work, on average, between 12-15 hours per week.